 HMS Hydraulic Machines & Systems Group plc (the "Company") was incorporated in Cyprus on 27 April 2010.
-The Company's registered office is at 5 Alkaiou, 2404, Nicosia, Cyprus (before 22 March 2018, the Company's address of the registered office was 13 Karaiskaki, 3032, Limassol, Cyprus).
+The Company's registered office is at 5 Alkaiou, 2404, Nicosia, Cyprus.

 The principal business activities of the Company and its subsidiaries (the "Group") are the manufacture and repair of a wide range of pumps and pumping units, compressors, modular equipment, including oil and gas equipment, engineering and construction services mainly for oil and gas companies.
 These products and services are sold both in the Russian Federation and abroad.
 The Group's manufacturing facilities are primarily located in Orel, Tomsk, Ulyanovsk, Tumen regions and the Republic of Tatarstan of the Russian Federation, Sumy in Ukraine, Minsk and Bobruisk in Belorussia, Goessnitz (Thuringia) in Germany.